‘Decolonisation needs narratives not constructed by West’

 This was crux of the thoughts shared by panellists in a webinar organised by the Institute of Policy Studies (IPS), Islamabad, in collaboration with the Decolonial Dialogue, an international network of scholars, as part of the Book Discussion series meant for bringing international scholarly debates to Pakistani academia.

-Sher Ali Tareen, a professor at Franklin and Marshall College, USA, put forth the key themes of his book titled Defending Muhammad in Modernity.
 He analysed the Deobandi-Barelvi polemics and debates in the aftermath of the fall of Mughal Empire and the Muslims, and the rise of the British colonial empire.
 Complicating the secular perceptions of 19th century Islam, the expert declared those debates the ‘competing political theologies’, which, he said, couldn’t be understood through the Western Eurocentric binaries.
-Using the Deobandi and Barelvi theological assertions primarily, he challenged the binaries of traditional/moderate, progressive/conservative, and legal/mystical embedded often in secular perceptions of Islamic tradition.

-Prof Tareen reflected on how the concepts of Divine sovereignty, prophetic authority of the Prophet (PBUH), and ritual practices gave birth to two intellectual streams in the Subcontinent in the 18th and 19th centuries.
-He regarded the understanding of modern constructions of religion and particularly the study of Islam through Eurocentric epistemology and world view in contradiction with decolonisation.
-“Secularising or westernising religious concepts does not consider epistemological and ontological frames of thought of a particular religion,” he added.

 Dr Humeira Iqtidar of the King’s College London noted that much is lost in translation from the vernacular to the Western episteme.
 She highlighted the notion of ‘sovereign’ and ‘sovereignty’ that scholars borrow from the West to use as a synonym of ‘hukum’ or ‘hakimiyat’ in Islam.